8 Scouting Movies

-Follow Me Boys In my option this is the best Scouting movie ever made.
-I use to watch this movie all the time as I had a copy as a kid and now have a dvd copy.
+In my opinion, this is the best Scouting movie ever made.
+I use to watch this movie all the time as I had a copy as a kid and now have a DVD copy.

-Down and Derby This is also a really good movie.
-I actually got to watch it in the theater.
-The movie features a pinewood derby race where, well lets just say the kids do not get to create the cars and others go nuts.
-Summary from imdb...
 Down and Derby is a family comedy about a small town Pinewood Derby competition that transforms an average group of dads into an awkward bunch of competitors.
 On the outside, Phil Davis is the typical dad and friendly neighbor.
 On the inside, he is unresolved and at a breaking point with his childhood rival, Ace Montana.
 Desperate for the elusive first place, Phil sees his son's Pinewood Derby race as a breakthrough opportunity to beat Ace, who also has a Cub Scout son.
-Surrounded by more overzealous dads in the same cul-de-sac, they all disregard the event's ideals and completely take over the design, planning and construction of the cars.
+Surrounded by more overzealous dads in the same cul-de-sac, they all disregard the event's ideals and completely take over the design, planning, and construction of the cars.
 In the crazed world of derby fever, the kids are lucky if they get to pick the paint color or attach a decal.
-Hilarity builds as the dads teeter on the edge of insanity and resort to backstabbing, cover-ups and sabotage.
-Wives, families and jobs are ignored with extreme consequences.
+Hilarity builds as the dads teeter on the edge of insanity and resort to backstabbing, cover-ups, and sabotage.
+Wives, families, and jobs are ignored with extreme consequences.
 The farce reaches comical and outrageous levels when in the end, the young scouts prevail in a surprise twist, reminding us to never take ourselves too seriously or underestimate what kids can do.
 This comedy satirizes the desperate behavior of parents who compete with one another through their children, a social dynamic seen in everyday activities ranging from little league to science fairs

-Summary from scoutcampthemovie.com The Fire Dragon patrol, with their ever-supportive scoutmaster (Kirby Heyborne, Saints and Solders) is headed to Camp Rakhouta for what might be the best week of their lives.
+The Fire Dragon patrol, with their ever-supportive scoutmaster (Kirby Heyborne, Saints and Soldiers) is headed to Camp Rakhouta for what might be the best week of their lives.
 But when

 the legendary “Spirit Stick” of the prestigious camp goes missing, the entire tradition of the camp is threatened.
 Now the Fire Dragons, led by York Hayes (Shawn Carter, High School Musical 1, 2, 3) must do whatever it takes to find the stick, return, and restore the legacy of the camp.
 Writer/Director Garrett Batty delivers a respectful, funny, and true classic, in this timeless and nostalgic family film.

-Summary from harlemscouts.com Be prepared to be amazed as Scout Troop 759 heads from the streets of Harlem to the woods of Camp Keowa.
-Eleven year old new scout Keith Dozier spends his first week at camp facing the challenges of the woods - the dock test in the deep dark lake, creepy creatures of the night, the daunting climbing tower, the raucous dining hall and the seductive Siberian sirens in the kitchen.
-With help from his fellow scouts K.C., Devon and Manny and wise Scoutmaster Sowah, young Keith faces the challenges and earns his place as a Scout.
+Be prepared to be amazed as Scout Troop 759 heads from the streets of Harlem to the woods of Camp Keowa.
+Eleven-year-old new scout Keith Dozier spends his first week at camp facing the challenges of the woods - the docking test in the deep dark lake, creepy creatures of the night, the daunting climbing tower, the raucous dining hall, and the seductive Siberian sirens in the kitchen.
+With help from his fellow scouts K.C., Devon, and Manny and wise Scoutmaster Sowah, young Keith faces the challenges and earns his place as a Scout.

-Philmont Or Bust This is a old historical documentary of sorts, filmed in 1963.
-On the back of the dvd case it says...
+This is an old historical documentary of sorts, filmed in 1963.
+On the back of the DVD case, it says...

-Produced in 1973 the second feature, Coming on Strong, which is 30 minutes in legth, follows the escapades of one of one Scout as he recalls his adventures.
-Ad misadventures, at philmont.
-“We hit the trail and the trail was hitting back,” he says of the extensive hiking routes experienced by his troop as they traverse the back country.
-“How do I get myself into these fixes??” he asks as he dangles and swings from belay line draped over a cliff.
+Produced in 1973 the second feature, Coming on Strong, which is 30 minutes in length, follows the escapades of one Scout as he recalls his adventures.
+Ad misadventures, at Philmont.
+“We hit the trail and the trail was hitting back,” he says of the extensive hiking routes experienced by his troop as they traverse the backcountry.
+“How do I get myself into these fixes??” he asks as he dangles and swings from the belay line draped over a cliff.

 Whether reliving history at Kit Carson's home, flint-knapping, log rolling, or racing burros, this film depicts the adventures and camaraderie built around the Scouting experience.
 It's great nostalgia and great fun as you compare your scouting experience with those who hiked the trails before you!

-Troop Beverley Hills This is an ok comedy filmed in 1989 around a Girl Scout Troop theme.
-It focus on a spoiled, rich girl troop from Beverly Hills California and there adventures, or should I say mis-adventures.
+This is an ok comedy filmed in 1989 around a Girl Scout Troop theme.
+It focuses on a spoiled, rich girl troop from Beverly Hills California, and their adventures, or should I say misadventures.